tartley/missile-commander/README.md

 ## TODO

-* bangshot needs a sound
+- BangFeature neeeds a sound
-* and we'll need one for bang_feature too
+* bangshot needs a sound - maybe like thunder

 * Create BangFeature (with City or Base variants)
   * Looks different.
 Bigger, slower, more dramatic.